Bolaka/AV-Hackathon-3.x/README.md

 # AV-Hackathon-3.x
-> Predict customer worth for Happy Customer Bank
+> Predict customer worth for Happy Customer Bank with AUC of ~0.84

 #### Here is a brief summary of steps followed: